Bring Out Your Best:

 8 Week MSC Training Course – General Information

 We conduct the course in small groups, with no more than 12 people.
-Attending the free, pre-course orientation session is mandatory to register for the full course.
 No previous experience with mindfulness or meditation is required to attend.
+Everyone needs to attend the free, pre-course orientation session to register for the full course.
 English fluency is required for this program.

-In order to establish and maintain psychological safety in the course, we ask participants to provide some personal background information when they register for the program after the orientation.
+In order to establish and maintain psychological safety in the course, we ask participants to provide some personal background information when they register for the program.

 The course includes: 8 weekly sessions (3 hours/session) and 1 half-day retreat session for a total of nine sessions and a total course length of 28 hours.
 A course handout booklet will be provided.